 Brewers Blog

-Welcome to my personal world of random and very occasional internet ramblings, mostly regarding taiji and suchlike bits of my existence........
+Welcome to my personal world of random and occasional internet ramblings, mostly regarding taiji and suchlike bits of my existence........

 Take it all with a pinch of salt, I know I do <g>